valyd8chain/dockerized-harmony-node/README.md

     ```
     docker volume create blskeys
     ```
-2) Start a bash session with a temporary container the harmony-node image so we can create BLS Keys and write them to our `blskeys` volume.
+2) Start a terminal session with a temporary container the harmony-node image so we can create BLS Keys and write them to our `blskeys` volume.
     ```
-    docker run --rm -t -i -v blskeys:/harmony_node/.hmy/blskeys valyd8chain/harmony-node:latest /bin/bash
+    docker run --rm -t -i -v blskeys:/harmony_node/.hmy/blskeys valyd8chain/harmony-node:latest /bin/ash
     ```

 3) Now in container, either